pbek/QOwnNotes/README.md

 - differences between current note and externally changed note are showed in a dialog
 - markdown highlighting of notes and a markdown preview mode
 - notes are getting their name from the first line of the note text (just like in the ownCloud notes web-application) and the note text files are automatically renamed, if the the first line changes
+    - this feature can also be turned off and you can use any filename you like
 - manage your ownCloud todo lists (ownCloud tasks or Tasks Plus / Calendar Plus)
 - encryption of notes (AES-256 is built in or you can use custom encryption methods like **[Keybase.io](https://keybase.io)** ([encryption-keybase.qml](https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/encryption-keybase.qml)) or
   **PGP** ([encryption-pgp.qml](https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/encryption-pgp.qml)))
-- dark mode theme support (if your operating system supports it)
+- dark mode theme support
 - all panels can be placed wherever you want, they can even float or stack (fully dockable)
+- toolbars are fully customizable
 - support for freedesktop theme icons, so you can use QOwnNotes with your native desktop icons and with your favorite dark desktop theme QOwnNotes supports Freedesktop icon themes